Acura Integra ADAS Calibration

 Modern windshield service can involve more than glass.
 A complete Acura Integra windshield replacement estimate may include the windshield, moldings or clips, rain or light sensor handling when equipped, urethane materials, labor, diagnostic steps, and ADAS calibration.
 If you are using insurance, coverage depends on your policy, your deductible, your state, and your carrier’s claim process.

 Bang AutoGlass can assist you while you make the claim, explain why calibration may be connected to the glass replacement, and provide service information needed for the appointment.
-We do not file the claim on your behalf or make coverage promises.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.
 The customer remains responsible for starting, authorizing, and confirming the insurance claim.
 Our role is to help make the auto glass and calibration side clearer so you are not stuck trying to describe ADAS work on your own.

 What to Do Before and After Your Acura Integra Calibration